-- Kepler's first law states that the path followed by a satellite around the primary will be an ellipse - An ellipse has two focal points shown as F_1 and F_2 in Fig. - The center of mass of the two-body system, termed the barycenter is always centered on one of the foci (The barycenter is the center of mass of two or more bodies that are orbiting each other, which is the point around which they both orbit - In our specific case, because of the enormous difference between the masses of the earth and the satellite, the center of mass coincides with the center of the earth, which is therefore always at one of the foci.
+- Kepler's first law swates input interpolar followed by a saidellike around incommuny will be an ellipse. - An ellipse has two focal points shown as F1 and F2 in Fig. - barycenter is the center of mass of two or more bodies that are orbiting each other, which is the point around which they both orbit - In our specific case, because of the enormous difference between the masses of the earth and the satellite, the center of mass coincides with the center of the earth, which is therefore always at one of the foci.